sufftea/hyper_router/README.md

 }
 ```

 Configure the router.
-The type argument you specify in `ScreenDestination` will be used to push that screen to the navigation stack:
+The type argument you specify for `ScreenDestination` will be used represent that screen in the navigation stack:
 ```dart
 final router = StackRouter(
   controller: StackRouterController(